You're Very Good At What You Do.

 Contact

+Those are exactly the kinds of things that become clearer once we've spoken.
 Getting in touch does not commit you to anything.

-The purpose of first contact is simply to understand your situation a little better and decide, together, whether this is the right work to do at this point.
+The purpose of first contact is to understand your situation a little better and decide, together, whether this is the right work to do at this point.
 There is no pressure, no pitch, and no obligation to proceed.

 People reach out in different ways, depending on where they are.
 Some prefer a short message to test the water.
 Others want to set things out more carefully in writing.
 There is no right way to begin, and no expectation that you already know what you want to do.